CarinaLR/juzmooth-internal/README.md

 To use this as boilerplate, you'll need to take the following steps:

 - Create a new, empty empty repo on Github and clone it to your local machine
-- Run the following commands:

-Now that you've got the code, follow these steps to get acclimated:

 - Update project name and description in `package.json`
 - `npm install`
 - Create postgres database (`MY_APP_NAME` should match the `name`